polarours/polarours/README.md

-# Manjaro is the best Linux distro
+# Manjaro and Artix: Two perfect Arch-based distros, one for simplicity, one for freedom.

 ### Hi 👋, I'm Haakon Zhang